 Dogs are an important part of our local community but dogs that bark excessively can become a source of irritation for neighbours and others using the local environment.
 Our best friend can, if it barks continually, become an intrusion and create friction between neighbours.

-City of Port Adelaide Enfield receives numerous complaints regarding nuisance noise from barking dogs.
+We receive numerous complaints regarding nuisance noise from barking dogs.
 Approaching the dog’s owner in a neighbourly manner and discussing your concerns with them sometimes easily resolves this type of complaint.
-The dog’s owner may not realise that the barking is causing an annoyance to other people..
+The dog’s owner may not realise that the barking is causing an annoyance to other people.

 Neighbours can help each other to solve barking problems by communicating to each other their concerns and needs.
 Neighbours can assist by identifying the reasons for excessive barking and noting what is happening in the area when the dog is barking.
 The dog’s owner may not realise that the barking is causing an annoyance to other people.
 This may be because:

 - The dog may only bark excessively when the owner is not home.